 What Are The Differences?

-You now know what a reference card GPU is, but you’re probably no nearer to knowing whether you should get a reference or third-party version of the GPU you desire.
+You now know what a reference card GPU is, but you’re probably no nearer to knowing whether you should get a reference or third-party variant of the GPU you want.

 What are the distinctions?